lontivero/vinchuca/README.md

-DreamBot
+Vinchuca
 ======

-DreamBot is a resilent peer-to-peer botnet agent developed in .NET for educational purposes only.
+Vinchuca is a resilent peer-to-peer botnet agent developed in .NET for educational purposes only.
 It is released with some missing features and without control panel in order to prevent misuses.
 However, it includes several interesting features

 Goals
 -----